-On June 7th, 2005, Gateway Center of Metropolitan St. Louis transferred title of the Gateway Geyser and the 34.1 acres of grounds, known as the Malcolm W. Martin Memorial Park, to Metro East Park and Recreation District (MEPRD).
-The Gateway Center had worked tirelessly for 40 years to protect the property from commercial development and with the transfer, was entrusting MEPRD with the task of bringing to life the dream of their founder and benefactor, Malcolm W. Martin, to transform the property into a true memorial park complementing the Jefferson National Expansion Memorial and Gateway Arch directly across the Mississippi River.
-On June 18th, 2005, the park was officially dedicated as the Malcolm W. Martin Memorial Park, in honor of the man whose passion, dedication and generosity made the project possible.
+On June 7th, 2005, Gateway Center of Metropolitan St. Louis transferred title of the Gateway Geyser and 30+ undeveloped acres of land to Metro East Park and Recreation District (MEPRD).
+The Gateway Center worked tirelessly for 40 years to protect the property from commercial development and with the transfer, entrusted MEPRD with the task of bringing to transforming the property into Malcolm W. Martin Memorial Park.
+On June 18th, 2005, the park was officially dedicated in honor of the man whose passion, dedication and generosity made the project possible.